sparkyb/pype/readme.txt

 the 'Todo' column, and the number of exclamation points will become the number in the '!' column.

-PyPE also tosses all entries with a 'Category' that is also a keyword (keyword.kwlist), or one of the following: http, ftp, mailto, news, gopher, and telnet.
+PyPE should also toss all entries with a 'Category' that is also a keyword (keyword.kwlist), or one of the following: http, ftp, mailto, news, gopher, and telnet.